10 Time-Tested Tips For Building A Brand

 As simple as it sounds, building loyal brand ambassadors will only add brand credibility.
 Do not shy away from letting your customers tell your brand story.
 Research suggests that only 53% of consumers prefer content that comes directly from brands.
 This suggests that the brand story coming from your loyal customers can be equally powerful, if not more.

 In our fast-changing world, brands must remain flexible and evolve with the changing times and trends.
 However, do not confuse flexibility with consistency.
 These are two separate things.
 Consistency is your brand standard while flexibility is ways brands can adjust their positioning and platforms to get the message out, enabling them to keep things fresh and reach a larger demographic.

 Be aware of competition.

 Being aware of what your competitors are doing will help you understand the challenges and trends affecting your brand and its marketplace.
 Staying in tune with what is and what isn’t working for your competitors can give you an advantage.
 That said, avoid bashing competitors to get ahead of the game.
 People who bash their competition run the risk of hurting their own brand.

 About the Author

-Megha Hamal is the Founder and CEO of Megha Hamal PR & Branding, LLC, a Chicago boutique PR firm that works in a wide range of categories including lifestyle, restaurants, healthcare, technology, and everything in between.
+Megha Hamal is the Founder and CEO of Megha Hamal PR & Branding, LLC, a Chicago boutique firm specializing in personal branding and PR firm, with clients ranging in lifestyle, healthcare, and everything in between.